sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 - Training does not supported
 - Only supports operatior set 3
-- Not all functions are supported
+- Not all functions are supported.
+See :any:`onnx/operator_coverage`.
+- Only limited Neural Network Console projects supported.
+See :any:`onnx/neural_network_console_example_coverage`.

 Usage
 +++++